 - earn the majority of your income (ie 50% or more) through self-employment

 - have filed a tax return for the 2018-19 tax year.
-Anyone who missed the 31 January deadline has four weeks from 26 March to file their 2018-19 return and benefit from the scheme.
+Anyone who missed the 31 January deadline was given four weeks from 26 March to file their 2018-19 return and benefit from the scheme.

 You can see further details on gov.uk.